 Living in Monaco

-So our big family is not planning to move to Monaco.
-Better to take the Bus 100 from Nice (15 Euros for seven people).
-But what to do in Monaco, and what to see?
-We hopped off the bus on the last Monaco bus stop and started to walk back towards the city center.
+But what can we do in Monaco, and what should we see?
+We hopped off the bus on the last Monaco bus stop and started walking back towards the city center.

 Boulevard des Moulins

 One Day in Monaco: Place du Casino

 This is the website of Le Cafe de Paris Monte Carlo.